 If you are using Sentry in your mobile app, read our frequently asked questions about mobile data privacy to assist with Apple App Store and Google Play app privacy details.

 This option can be used to supply a "server name."
 When provided, the name of the server is sent along and persisted in the event.
-For many integrations the server name actually corresponds to the device hostname, even in situations where the machine is not actually a server.
-Most SDKs will attempt to auto-discover this value.
+For many integrations, the server name actually corresponds to the device hostname, even in situations where the machine is not actually a server.

 A list of string prefixes of module names that belong to the app.
 This option takes precedence over